Beatrice Burns

 Beatrice Majors Van Vleet Burns (February 2, 1906 – February 28, 1988) was the First Lady of Hawaii for three terms.
 Born in Oregon and raised in numerous states, she became a registered nurse, joined the United States Army Nurse Corps, and moved to Hawaii.
 She met Hawaii's future governor John A. Burns during a picnic at Hanauma Bay, when he was a college student.
-Together they had four children, one of which was born premature and died when she was struck by poliomyelitis.
+Together they had four children, one of whom was born premature and died when she was struck by poliomyelitis.
 She never fully recovered from her paralysis, but lived a full life as a wife and mother.
 While First Lady of Hawaii, she restored the governor's residence of Washington Place.

 Early life and marriage

 She was born February 20, 1906, in Sumpter, Oregon, to teachers Thomas Stanton Van Fleet and Bessie Majors.
 The family moved dozens of times throughout California, Oregon, and Nevada.